Detailed course offerings (Time Schedule) are available for

 ELCBUS 310 Managerial Economics (5)

 Applies economics principles and quantitative methods to improve managerial decision making.
 Topics include demand analysis, cost analysis, forecasting, asset valuation, information economics, and government regulation of business.
-Prerequisite: minimum grade of 1.7 in ELCBUS 301.
+Prerequisite: a minimum grade of 1.7 in ELCBUS 301; and a minimum grade of 1.7 in either B MATH 144, STMATH 124, or MATH 112.

 ELCBUS 320 Marketing Management (5)